mqcmd196/dotfiles/README.md

 M-h : Place a point and mark before or after the paragraph with the point or the paragraph following the point

 `lsp-workspace-restart` : Reload lsp at current workspace.
 It is convenient after the build

+`reftex-toc` : Show the table of contents for the current tex document

 ##### project
 C-c p f : Find file in project